Hoverflies,

 hoverfly.
 This is because the dull gray thorax.
 The abdomen, scutellum and

 eyes are striking red orange.
-It is the only hoverfly of the family with reddish brown shoulder humps.
+It is the only hoverfly of the genus:

 Used to be in the Netherlands in the dunes.
 Now also in other arias of the